wp-plugins/fancybox-for-wordpress/readme.txt

 Stable tag: 3.0.1
 License: GPL/MIT

 Seamlessly integrates FancyBox into your blog: Upload, activate, and you're done.
-No further configuration needed.
-However, you can customize it from the Options Page if you like... :)
+Or you can customize it from the Options Page if you like... :)

 == Description ==

-Seamlessly integrates FancyBox into your blog: Upload, activate, and you're done.
-No further configuration needed.
-However, you can customize it from the Options Page if you like... :)

 You can easely customize almost anything you can think about fancybox: the border, margin width and color, zoom speed, animation type, close button position, overlay color and opacity and even more advanced option like several options to group images into galleries, and more...